ahmedqaid/Portfolio-Website/README.md

 # Portfolio-Website
 This project is a portfolio website created just for fun.
-This is the first web design I developed.
+This is one of the first web designs I developed.